-- Understand their purpose in community development processes and initiatives. - Explain the role of faith communities and faith community leaders in community development processes, initiatives and projects. - Articulate the various roles of faith community leaders, other leaders and individual members in the community change processes. - Value the process of holistic development and positive change as well as what can hinder it. - Appreciate the importance of unity and collaborative attitudes and actions that the faith communities need to accomplish the desired change in the communities. - Be equipped to mobilize individuals in their communities to encourage positive change in their community. - Be prepared to participate in a technical RMNCH training as a follow-on. - Be prepared to welcome other RMNCH focused activities (events, couples' groups and men's groups) in their faith communities and be equipped to mobilize members of their faith communities and other people in the community to participate in RMNCH activities and events. - Be equipped to answer questions by community members and other faith leaders about the SCOPE Project interventions his/her community is participating in.
+- Understand their purpose in community development processes and initiatives. - Explain the role of faith communities and faith community leaders in community development processes, initiatives and projects. - Articulate the various roles of faith community leaders, other leaders and individual members in the community change processes. - Value the process of holistic development and positive change as well as what can hinder it. - Appreciate the importance of unity and collaborative attitudes and actions that the faith communities need to accomplish the desired change in the communities. - Be equipped to mobilize individuals in their communities to encourage positive change in their community. - Be willing to engage in a local network of faith leaders and connect to Zonal Interfaith AIDS Committees and District Interfaith AIDS Committees. - Be prepared to participate in Messages of Hope and SASA!
+Faith Start Phase trainings as a follow-on. - Be prepared to welcome other HIV care, treatment and justice for children focused activities (events, HIV self-testing, support groups for people living with HIV, couples' strengthening groups, Male and Youth champions, IMPower clubs for girls and boys, survivors' groups for those who have experienced sexual and gender-based violence) in their faith communities and be equipped to mobilize members of their faith communities and other people in the community to participate in those activities and events. - Be equipped to answer questions by community members and other faith leaders about the SCOPE HIV Project interventions his/her community is participating in.